UniStuttgart-VISUS/reCAPit/README.md

 ## 🔄 Data Preparation

 As described above, reCAPit supports data from multiple sensors.
 These data streams must be preprocessed before they can be used in the interface.
-Please refer to the `processing` documentation for detailed instructions on data preprocessing.
+Please refer to the `preprocessing/README` for detailed instructions on data preprocessing.

 ## 📂 Input Requirements

-The reCAPit frontend application (`frontend/App.py`) requires specific command-line arguments to run properly:
+The reCAPit frontend (`frontend/App.py`) requires specific command-line arguments:

 ### Required Arguments

-- `--manifest`: Path to the manifest JSON file that contains metadata about your processed data sources, including:
+- `--manifest`: Path to the manifest JSON file that contains metadata about your processed data sources, including.
+You can find more information on the manifest file in `preprocessing/README`.
-  - Paths to video files, transcript data, and other artifacts
-  - Duration of the recording session
-  - Configuration for areas of interest and segments
-  - References to preprocessed multimodal data

-- `--user_config`: Path to the user configuration JSON file that defines visualization settings and interface behavior (see [Configuration](#configuration) section for details)
+- `--user_config`: Path to the user configuration JSON file that defines visualization settings and interface behavior (see [Configuration](#-configuration) section for details)

 ### Optional Arguments